NorthCountryEngineer/Express_Shipping_Room_Supply/Tech-plan.md

 ## Industry Approaches and Best Practices

-Large distribution companies (like Uline, a major packaging supplier) handle these functions with tightly integrated systems.
-Typically, they employ a robust **ERP (Enterprise Resource Planning)** system that brings together order processing, inventory management, procurement, and financials.
+Large distribution companies (like Uline, a major packaging supplier and Express Shipping's number one online competitor) handle these functions with tightly integrated systems.
+They employ an**ERP (Enterprise Resource Planning)** system that brings together order processing, inventory management, procurement, and financials.
 In distribution, an ERP serves as the central backbone tying together inventory, sales orders, purchasing, and accounting.
 On top of the ERP, they often have specialized subsystems or modules:

 * A **Warehouse Management System (WMS)** to manage inventory storage, pick/pack operations, and shipments in the warehouse.
 * A **Transportation Management System (TMS)** to manage the scheduling and dispatch of deliveries (including integration with carriers like UPS/FedEx for parcel shipments and managing their own delivery trucks).